Donor egg treatment at Advanced Fertility Center of Chicago

 Getting the proper timing in IVF with donor eggs between the uterine lining in the recipient and the developing embryos is critical for a successful donor egg IVF cycle.

-The embryos develop in the laboratory for 3 to 5 days.
-Then, an embryo transfer procedure is done which places the embryos carefully in the recipient woman's uterus where they will hopefully implant and develop on to a successful birth.
+An embryo transfer procedure is done typically on day 5 after oocyte retrieval.
+We place the embryo carefully in the recipient woman's uterus where it will hopefully implant and develop on to a successful birth.

 Availability of egg donors